The Science of Zen

 Of course, all of those activities that quiet the default mode network are only temporary respites and many of them can cause their own escapist problems, but they illustrate how much people enjoy breaks from the relentlessness of the default mode network.
 Escaping the default mode network is a multi-billion dollar business!

-Luckily there are other more effective, healthy and lasting ways to quite down the default mode network.
+Luckily there are other more effective, healthy and lasting ways to quiet down the default mode network.

 How Can We Spend More Time in Present Moment Awareness and Less Time in Default Mode Self Obsession?